Jessa Khan: Career

-Her coach was Guilherme Mendes, BRA, from 2012 (Athlete, 28 Aug 2018).
-She also has her hero who can inspire her more such as; Brazilian ju-jitsu athletes Rafael Mendes, Guilherme Mendes, Luiza Monteiro, and Mikey Musumeci.
 On October 6, 2020, Khan was awarded her black belt in Brazilian Jiu-Jitsu by her coaches, the Mendes brothers, just two days before her nineteenth birthday.

+Personal life

+Khan was born in Texas and resides in Southern California.

 Black belt career

 On February 26, 2021, Khan made her debut appearance on Who's Number One, defeating Danielle Kelly by unanimous decision.
 She competed at Evolve Ur Game on April 3, 2021 in a superfight against Mayssa Bastos, losing on points.
 She returned to Who's Number One on May 28, 2021, defeating Patricia Fontes with an armbar.
 This performance earned Khan the invitation to compete for the inaugural WNO women's strawweight title at the WNO Championships.
 Khan submitted Jessica Crane with a heelhook in the opening round, but was submitted by Grace Gundrum in the semifinal with a twister and was submitted by Amanda 'Tubby' Alequin in the consolation match with a toehold.

 In May, 2022 Khan became one of the first grapplers to sign a contract with ONE Championship.
 The promotion booked a rematch with Alequin for her debut at ONE 159 on July 22, 2022, but the match fell through when Alequin withdrew due to an undisclosed medical issue.

-Khan competed in the 2023 Brazilian Jiu-Jitsu European Championship, winning a bronze medal in the women's roosterweight division.